 The 2020 census had big undercounts of Black people, Latinos and Native Americans

-Black people, Latinos and Native Americans were left out of the 2020 census at rates higher than a decade earlier, according to estimates from a report the U.S. Census Bureau released Thursday.
+The 2020 census continued a longstanding trend of undercounting Black people, Latinos and Native Americans, while overcounting people who identified as white and not Latino, according to estimates from a report the U.S. Census Bureau released Thursday.

+Latinos were left out of the 2020 census at more than three times the rate of a decade earlier.

+Among Native Americans living on reservations and Black people, the net undercount rates were numerically higher but not statistically different from the 2010 rates.

 Disruptions from the coronavirus pandemic and interference by former President Donald Trump's administration raised alarms about the increased risk of the once-a-decade tally missing swaths of the country's population.
 COVID-19 also caused multiple delays to the bureau's Post-Enumeration Survey that's used to determine how accurate the census results are and inform planning for the next national count in 2030.